lift/framework/README.md

 This repository, `framework`, contains the following components:

-#### core

-Core elements used by Lift projects.
+* **core:** Core elements used by Lift projects.
 If you wish to reuse some of Lift's helpers and constructs, such as `Box`, this component may be all you need.
 However, a web application will most likely require one or more of Lift's components.

-#### web

-This component includes all of Lift's core HTTP and web handling.
+* **web:** This component includes all of Lift's core HTTP and web handling.
 Including `lift-webkit` in your build process should be sufficient for basic applications and will include `lift-core` as a transitive dependency.

-#### persistence

-This component includes Mapper and Record, Lift's two ORMs.
+* **persistence:** This component includes Mapper and Record, Lift's two ORMs.
 While you needn't use either and can use the ORM of your choice, Mapper and Record integrate nicely with Lift's idioms.
 Mapper is an ORM for relational databases, while Record is a broader ORM with support for both SQL databases and NoSQL datastores.

 ### Other Repostories